Arbazkhan04/Card-system1/README.md

 # Card-system
-I am going to dynamic cards in Angular
+I am going to make a  dynamic cards in Angular